vdaas/vald/CONTRIBUTING.md

 ## Contributions

-Please read the [README](https://github.com/vdaas/vald/blob/main/README.md) to get an overview of Vald.
+Please read the [About Vald](https://vald.vdaas.org/docs/overview/about-vald) to get an overview of Vald.

 We welcome you to contribute to Vald to make Vald better.
 We accept the following types of contributions: